La Paz (Bolivia) in 3 Days

 Calle Jaen Museums

-Google Maps says that Calle Jaen an 11 minute ‘mostly flat’ walk from the hotel.
+Google Maps says that the Calle Jaen Museums are an 11 minute ‘mostly flat’ walk from the hotel.
 Google Maps doesn’t mention the large flights of stairs.
-I’d challenge anyone from Google to walk 0.6 miles, including 100 stairs, at 4000m altitude in 11 minutes.
+I’d challenge anyone from Google to walk 800 metres, including 100 stairs, at 3600 metres altitude in 11 minutes.

-Somewhat more than 11 lung-bursting minutes later, we reach our first museum and they ask for ID.
-Someone is going to have to walk back to the hotel and get our passports.
+Somewhat more than 11 lung-bursting minutes later, we reach our first museum and the receptionist asks for ID.
+Someone is going to have to walk back to the hotel and get our passports!
 I’m not sure who.
 Neither of us can breathe.
-With a little bit of pleading, we convince the receptionist to accept a photo of our passports, which is a great relief.
-A ticket costs 20 bolivianos and includes entry to all the museums.
+With a little bit of pleading, we convince the receptionist to accept a photo of our passports, which is a great relief!
+We purchase our tickets, which cost 20 bolivianos (around £2.30) and includes entry to all the museums.

 Museo Costumbrista